 Is this a private school?

-Our program also offers a tuition based option for Junior Kindergarten students (4 years old by the start of the school year) or kindergarten aged children who will turn 5 between September 1 and Dec 31, and opt to delay or repeat their funded kindergarten year.
-Please see Program Information for additional details.
+A tuition-based option is available for Junior Kindergarten students (age 4 by the start of the school year) or kindergarten-aged children who choose to delay or repeat their funded kindergarten year.
+See Program Information for details.

 Can students from any community register?

-• our large sunny classroom space, excellent outdoor spaces including a fantastic playground (shared with a small number of peers), small hills for tobogganing, and large open spaces for games, running and exploring activities.
+Students enjoy a large, sunny classroom along with excellent outdoor spaces, including a fantastic playground, small hills for tobogganing, and open areas for running, games, play, and exploration.

 Is there on-site childcare available?